Volunteer with us and help us to save the slow loris! Keep on reading!

 Where are we?

-The field site is situated in West Java, near the area of Garut.
-The accommodation is in our field station Rumah Hijau.
+The field site of Cipaganti is situated in West Java, near the town of Garut.
+The accommodation is in our field station ‘Rumah Hijau’ (Green House).
 Students and assistants will all be responsible for housekeeping, cooking, and costs are shared.
-Local mobile and internet networks are well-developed.
+Local mobile networks are well-developed.
 Internet Cafe is located a short 15 minute motorbike ride down the hill.

 Term of Appointment: